List of The Sopranos characters: Butch DeConcini

 Butch DeConcini is played by Gregory Antonacci.
 He is from Flatbush, Brooklyn.
 Butch is a high-ranking member of the Lupertazzi crime family, first appearing in the show as a capo and later being promoted to underboss under Phil Leotardo.
 He attended Little Carmine Lupertazzi's "meeting of minds" to try to resolve a dispute with the Soprano crime family in 2006 after Tony responded to the murder of Vito Spatafore by blowing up a wire room in Sheepshead Bay, Brooklyn that was owned by Phil.

 After the effort failed, DeConcini was vocal in his desire to move against Tony.
 When Phil refused to consider killing a boss, it was Butch who suggested they move on someone else in Tony's family.
+When Phil is hospitalised following his heart attack and Tony visits he makes little effort to hide hostility and disdain for him, being combative and micromanaging throughout their interaction.
 When Phil ordered a hit on Faustino "Doc" Santoro to take over the Lupertazzi family, it was Butch who oversaw the assassination behind the wheel of one of the getaway cars.
 Upon Phil's permanent elevation to boss, Butch was made underboss of the family.

 Alongside Albie Cianflone, Butch is one of Phil's primary confidants and advisors.
-Butch fails to eliminate the Soprano family leadership, and he notices Phil's threatening tone regarding his future due to the failure to find and murder Tony.
+He is present with Phil on several business and parties.
+He is forced by Tony to watch at gun point as he attacks and curb stomps coco, for making drunk advances to his daughter, despite Butch's warnings.
+Following this and a number of other incidents, the relationship between New York and Jersey families deteriorates to the point where Phil allows Butch to take action against Jersey.
+Butch and his soldiers coordinate a plan to end the Jersey leadership, successfully decimating the Soprano family leadership, which neutralises Bobby and Silvio.
+But failing to eliminate Tony and he notices Phil's threatening tone regarding his future due to the failure to find Tony.
 During a sit-down with Tony and Paulie Gualtieri, he, along with Albie Cianflone and Little Carmine, agree to end the war against the Soprano family.
 While Butch will not reveal where Phil is hiding, he gives consent on behalf of the Lupertazzi family for Tony to hunt down and murder Phil, which he does.